ybs294000/SalaryScope/docs/testing.md

 ```

 If a `tests/` directory does not yet exist, the unit test cases in Sections 17–22 provide the complete test code to populate it.

+> Note: The current repository already includes a populated `tests/` directory.

 ---